Substance Abuse Disorders

 Innovative Programs Addressing Addiction

 In January 2017, the Addiction Policy Forum, in partnership with the NCJA, launched Focus on Innovation initiative to highlight innovative and exemplary programs addressing addiction in the fields of prevention, treatment, recovery support, overdose reversal, criminal justice reform and law enforcement strategies.
 Many states and communities have made great strides in addressing substance use disorders by developing innovative programs and projects that draw upon the latest research and evidence-based practices.
 The Focus on Innovation initiative was developed to showcase these programs as models for testing and replication across the country.
-A new program will be recognized every week (see below).
+Individuals were invited to nominate promising programs, which were recognized each week.
+Details about these selected programs can be found below.